 “Music is an expression of the soul and I always try to speak through my horn,” says Gregory Tardy.
 “I once heard an older musician say ‘it is better to be felt than to be heard’.
 I never forgot that.
 That is my approach to playing any style of music.”

 Born into a musical family, Gregory Tardy began his musical career studying classical clarinet.
-In high school, Gregory excelled in music, winning many awards and scholarships.
+In high school, Gregory excelled in music, winning many awards and scholarships offers.
 While studying with renowned clarinetists Russell Dagon and Jack Snavely, Tardy began preparing for a symphony career.
-Over time, he began to be asked to play saxophone, to fill in missing gaps in various high school and college ensembles.
+Over time, he began to be asked to play saxophone, to fill in missing gaps in various ensembles.
 Although he never practiced the saxophone seriously, Tardy began getting calls to play local funk gigs in the Milwaukee area.
-At the prodding of his older brother, Tardy finally explored the music of John Coltrane, and determined to be a jazz musician....
+At the prodding of his older brother, Tardy finally listened to the duo recording of John Coltrane and Thelonious Monk playing “Monk’s Mood”, and then immediately determined to be a jazz musician.